onurzorluer/onurzorluer/README.md

 <h1 align="center">Hi 👋, I'm Onur</h1>
-<h3 align="center">Security Engineer, Javascript Developer</h3>
+<h3 align="center">Web & Mobile Developer</h3>
 <p align="center">
 Hi!
 I have a bachelor's degree in computer engineering from Ege University.
-I'm skilled in both frontend (JS and React) and mobile (React Native) technologies.
-And my passion lies in the cyber security, at the intersection of computer and human.
+I'm skilled in both frontend (React) and mobile (React Native) technologies.
+Also I skilled about application (web & mobile) security.
+And my passion lies on the creating something useful and valuable, at the intersection of code and human.
 </p>
 <br>
 <p align="center">
 Outside of these, I like to create in other ways.
-From Turkish folk dances to music-making, scuba diving to entrepreneurship, I'm always trying new ways of expressing and discovering myself.
+From Turkish folk dances to music-making, scuba diving to model-making, I'm always trying new ways of expressing and discovering myself.
 </p>
 <br>
 <p align="center">